Guidance for quarantine of COVID-19 cases and their contacts

 - Refrain from touching the eyes, nose and mouth.

 - Physical distance of at least 2 metres should be maintained between all persons who are quarantined.

 Requirements for monitoring the health of quarantined persons

-- Daily follow up of persons who are quarantined should be conducted within the facility or home for the duration of the quarantine period and should include screening for body temperature and symptoms in accordance with WHO and/or national surveillance protocols and case definitions.
+- Follow up of persons who are quarantined should be conducted within the facility or home for the duration of the quarantine period in accordance with WHO and/or national surveillance protocols and case definitions.

 - Groups of persons at higher risk of severe disease (individuals aged >60 years and individuals with underlying medical conditions) may require additional surveillance or specific medical treatments.